Fyne Boat Kits

 Podcasts about the ideas behind the Goat.

-Sailmaker Michael McNamara reviews the Goat Island Skiff in the UK
+Sailmaker Michael McNamara with many UK titles reviews the Goat Island Skiff.

 Sailing the Goat Island Skiff - Description.